tiagobnobrega/react-task/README.md

 Implement multiple themes.

-theme `obisidian` has the balck #000 background on elements.
+The theme `obsidian` has a black #000 background on elements.

-theme `snow` has the grey #EAECEF bacground.
+Theme `snow` has a grey #EAECEF background.

 ## Pagination

-Implement any type of pagination, including but not required infinite scrolling
+Implement any type of pagination, including but not required infinite scrolling.

 If page-based pagination is implemented, each page should have at most 20 items.

-Loading states needs to be considered.
+Loading states need to be considered.

-There are no requirements to any loading state as it will depend on the solution It could be as simple as a "Loading..." text displaying on a div or a button.
+There are no requirements for any loading state as it will depend on the solution It could be as simple as a "Loading..." text displaying on a div or a button.

 ## Data

-The data to be rendered is exposed through a mock api call using the `getItems` function.
+The data to be rendered is exposed through a mock API call using the `getItems` function.

-This function simulates a requrest delay and accepts a `pageSize` and `page` arguments.
+This function simulates the request delay and accepts `pageSize` and `page` arguments.

-The api returns the fetched items in the `items`.
+The API returns the fetched items in the `items`.

 Information about pagination is returned in the `pagination` prop.